-Virus Antibodies Fade Fast, but not Necessarily Protection
+Virus Antibodies Fade Fast, but Not Necessarily Protection

-New research suggests that antibodies the immune system makes to fight the novel coronavirus may last only a few months in people with mild illness, but that doesn’t mean protection is gone or that it won’t be possible to develop an effective vaccine.
+(AP) — New research suggests that antibodies the immune system makes to fight the novel coronavirus may last only a few months in people with mild illness, but that doesn’t mean protection is gone or that it won’t be possible to develop an effective vaccine.

 “Infection with this coronavirus does not necessarily generate lifetime immunity,” but antibodies are only part of the story, said Dr. Buddy Creech, an infectious disease specialist at Vanderbilt University.
 He had no role in the research, published Tuesday in the New England Journal of Medicine.